root-foundation/root/README.md

 - B. Advancements update the tree.
 - C. AGI (fundamentally _different_ type of advancement) balances tree by eating all activities below a complexity threshold.

-And importantly, due to the tree structure, new activities are added higher in the tree (as they are more complex), and thus are closer to each other (i.e., more similar).
+And importantly, due to the tree structure, newly _added_ activities are added higher in the tree (as they are more complex), and thus are closer to each other (i.e., more similar).

-Thus artificial intelligence will _converge_ human activity _towards_ a singular, highly complex activity such that an individual great at one activity will be great at all.
+Thus, artificial intelligence will _converge_ human activity _towards_ a highly complex, singular, activity such that an individual great at one activity will be great at all.

-Let's understand how this phenomenon manifests in our world through a simple example: creating a startup.
+Let's understand how this phenomenon manifests in our world through the example of creating a startup.

 ### Example: creating a startup